 First, don’t panic.
 We humans have been here before, many times throughout our history.
 And yes, temporarily, we’ll have to do without some items.
 But the vast majority of us will pull through.
-Here are some changes I’m making in my practice that are intended to help with this: I’m still seeing clients at my… Continue Reading Covid 19 changes (Corona Virus 19)
+Here are some changes I’m making in my practice that are intended to help with this: I’m still seeing clients who feel… Continue Reading Covid 19 changes (Corona Virus 19)

 She’s scaling the stony edifice of a Colorado mountain, a rope tied to her belt linking her with the Outward Bound leader above, and I am marveling at her.
 Like a spider monkey, she’s reaching out with strong arms to find the holds above, extending her legs wide for the support that the earth has… Continue Reading Too perfect?
 The case for imperfection